bigpicture-kr/nlp-experiments/README.md

 This model has been fine-tuned with 130 [Jjaltoon](https://www.youtube.com/c/%EC%A7%A4%ED%88%B01) scripts.

-Input short text into this model and the model predicts and generates the rest of the sequence.
+It takes a short text as input and the model predicts and generates the rest of the sequence.

 #### Examples